-Stable and secure housing is the primary platform for connection to economic and social community life, providing a base that enables people to overcome challenges and live a decent life.
+A stable and secure home is the primary platform for connection to economic and social community life, providing a base that enables people to overcome challenges and live a decent life.
 Increasing rents and house prices mean people struggle to stay housed, are forced to live in sub-standard homes or live far from jobs and services, and have difficulty covering other basic living costs.

 Renters are particularly impacted by high housing costs as they are likely to have lower incomes, less wealth, and spend proportionately more of their income on housing costs.
 For many on particularly low incomes, rental housing is simply unaffordable (and home ownership is out of the question).

-In this context, public housing is particularly important.
+Alongside reforms to the private rental market, public housing is particularly important.
 It provides homes for those who are left out of the housing market and adds supply to the market to make housing more affordable for everyone.
 Its construction provides economic stimulus in the short term and it is a store of public wealth over the long term.
-However, the stock of public housing in South Australian has declined over recent decades, many of the houses are old and energy-inefficient, and there is a substantial waiting list for homes.
+However, the stock of public housing in South Australian has declined over recent decades (see SACOSS Briefing Note here), many of the houses are old and energy-inefficient, and there is a substantial waiting list for homes.

-As the SACOSS video explains, it makes for a Cold Winter's Night.
+As the 2021 SACOSS video explains, it all makes for a Cold Winter's Night.

-- Increase the Cost of Living Concession for renters to the level provided to home owners
+- Increase the Cost of Living Concession for renters to level paid to homeowners.